ak2022dev/CV/README.md

 - Market research for a new app then launched on iOS and Android.
 - Website planning and company logo design.

+**Amersham and Wycombe College** (July 2015 - April 2018)
+_Lecturer in Computing_

+- Taught BTEC National Extended Diploma for IT Practitioners.
+- Delivered modules in wide range of programming, systems administration, systems security, business and software engineering subjects.

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.